IcosaSwitch/SwitchContainer/README.md

 # SwitchContainer

-This Repo with a SwitchContainer for your electron app (for html emulation or other thing)
+This Repo is a SwitchContainer for your electron app (for html emulation or other thing)

 <img src="https://i.imgur.com/CQVxblh.png"/>